damianhakert/damianhakert.github.io/source/posts/2017-02-09-why-we-are-not-leaving-the-cloud.html.md

 description: "What we learned from our community vetting our proposal to leave the cloud."
 ---

 Towards the end of 2016 we [shared how challenging](https://about.gitlab.com/2016/11/10/why-choose-bare-metal/) it is to run CephFS in the cloud because of heavy IO strain on GitLab.com.
-We even made some bold statements like “How we knew it was time to leave the cloud and go bare metal”... but ee were wrong about leaving the cloud (not about CephFS in the cloud).
+We even made some bold statements like “How we knew it was time to leave the cloud and go bare metal”... but we were wrong about leaving the cloud (not about CephFS in the cloud).
 Read on to find out why we are not leaving the cloud – as usual it starts with great support from our amazing community.
 There is even a bold comment pitching we ditch x86 and move to PowerPC.

 <!-- more -->